WhiptongueHydra/i2c/README.md

 ## Updates needed
 - This is generic, but need to add push-pull logic rather than open drain.
-- Need to add register reads
 - Need to add register writes
+- Need to test it